Buy now, pay later: how it works and what to look out for

 If you continually miss making repayments, these fees could eventually dwarf the cost of the product you've bought.
 Here's a look at what some of the main providers charge:

-- PayPal's 'Pay in 3' doesn't charge late fees.
-This has been the case since 2021, so, like Klarna, missing a repayment won't result in a financial penalty.
+• PayPal's 'Pay in 3' doesn't charge late fees.
+So missing a repayment won't result in a financial penalty.

-Missed payments can hurt your credit report
+10. Missed payments can hurt your credit file too

-In the UK there are three main credit reference agencies: Experian, Equifax and TransUnion.
+In the UK, there are three main credit reference agencies: Experian, Equifax and TransUnion.
 Each holds a dataset on you, known as a credit report, which lists your past 'behaviour', such as repayment history and previous applications for credit.
 Lenders use these reports to help decide whether or not to let you borrow.

-The one exception is Zilch, which is currently the only BNPL provider where your borrowing behaviour WILL start impacting your credit score from now on – meaning it's even more important to pay on time so it doesn't have a negative impact on both your credit report AND score.
+Because of this changing landscape, it's even more important to pay on time so it doesn't have a negative impact on both your credit report AND score.

 The table shows which BNPL providers currently report to which agencies...